 “Managing expectations is one of the biggest challenges in aesthetic medicine”, says Dr. Gold.
 “So what’s a physician to do??
 Drs.
 Jeanine Downie, Michael Gold, Joe Niamtu and Amy Taub offer their best tips for managing expectations for body treatment procedures.

 #1 – Make your website a resource.

 Dr. Gold, “They are paying for your expertise and skills – which is different than the med spa down the street.
 We are the experts in most of these procedures and will customize our care to them – not use a cookie-cutter approach.”

 Dr. Niamtu: “Be brutally honest with your patients about any new technology.
-If you over promise and they don’t get a result it can come back to haunt you in a negative marketing.
+If you over promise and they don’t get those results it can come back to haunt you in negative marketing.
 Showing actual TYPICAL before and after pictures is a great start.”

 #2 – Educate all your office staff or their first contact may be their only contact.

 #3 – Be honest.